jishat/codesnip-ai/README.md

 # CodeSnip AI - WordPress Plugin

-A powerful WordPress plugin that integrates OpenAI's AI capabilities to help developers generate, manage, and organize code snippets.
+## Description

+CodeSnip AI helps developers and site owners save and manage reusable **HTML code snippets** directly from the WordPress admin.
+This makes it easy to store, organize, and reuse snippets without editing theme files or risking unsafe code.

+🚀 **Initial Release (v1.0.0)**
+- Supports **HTML snippets only**.
+- CSS and JavaScript snippet support is planned for upcoming versions.

-## Features
+### Key Features

-- 🤖 **AI-Powered Code Generation**: Generate code snippets using OpenAI's advanced language models
-- 📝 **Snippet Management**: Create, edit, and organize code snippets by type (HTML, CSS, JavaScript, PHP)
-- 🔧 **Flexible Configuration**: Customize OpenAI settings including API key, model selection, and token limits
+- **Save and manage HTML snippets securely** - Store your code snippets safely in WordPress
+- **Sanitization and validation** - All snippet input is properly sanitized and validated
+- **Optional AI Assistant** - For snippet optimization or refactoring using your own API key
+- **External AI provider support** - Supports OpenAI using your own API key
+- **No API key required** - Core snippet management works without any API key
+- **WordPress security best practices** - Proper escaping, sanitization, and capability checks
-- 🎨 **Modern React Interface**: Beautiful, responsive UI built with React and modern web technologies
+- **Modern React interface** - Beautiful, responsive UI built with React
-- 🔒 **Security First**: Built following WordPress security best practices with proper nonce verification and capability checks
-- 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **Responsive design** - Works seamlessly on desktop and mobile devices

-## OpenAI Configuration

-The plugin requires an OpenAI API key to function.
-You can configure the following settings:

-### Required Settings
-- **API Key**: Your OpenAI API key (starts with `sk-`)
-- **AI Model**: Choose from available OpenAI models:
-  - GPT-4.1 Nano (recommended - fast and efficient)
-  - GPT-4.1 Mini
-  - GPT-4.1
-  - GPT-4o
-  - GPT-4o Mini
-  - o1 (most capable)
-  - o1 Mini
-  - o3
-  - o3 Mini
-  - GPT-4
-  - GPT-4 Turbo
-  - GPT-3.5 Turbo
-- **Max Tokens**: Maximum response length (1-4000 tokens)

-### How to Configure

-#### Option 1: React Interface (Recommended)
-1. Navigate to **CodeSnip AI > Settings** in your WordPress admin
-2. Enter your OpenAI API key
-3. Select your preferred AI model
-4. Set the maximum tokens limit
-5. Click "Save Settings"
-6. Test the connection using "Test API Connection"

-#### Option 2: Traditional WordPress Settings
-1. Go to **Settings > CodeSnip AI** in your WordPress admin
-2. Configure the same options as above
-3. Click "Save Changes"
+### AI Assistant (Optional)

+- If you want to use AI to optimize your snippets, you can enter your own API key (OpenAI) in the plugin settings
+- No key is provided by this plugin.
+You must bring your own
+- If you do not configure a key, AI features remain disabled
+- All AI input/output is sanitized before being stored or displayed

+This ensures that the plugin works out of the box for **manual snippet management**, and AI features are **100% optional**.

 ## Installation

-1. Upload the plugin files to `/wp-content/plugins/codesnip-ai/`
+1. Upload the plugin files to the `/wp-content/plugins/codesnip-ai` directory, or install via the WordPress Plugins screen
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the **Plugins** screen in WordPress
+3. Go to **CodeSnip AI** in the admin menu to start saving snippets
+4. (Optional) If you want to enable AI assistant features:
+   - Go to **Settings → CodeSnip AI**
-3. Configure your OpenAI API key in the settings
+   - Enter your own API key (OpenAI)
-4. Start creating and managing code snippets!
+   - Save settings
+   Without this, AI features remain disabled

 ## Development Setup